Miniature American Shepherd

 Unique facts and fascinating details

-- Despite their name, they are not related to the Australian Shepherd in the way many assume; they are a distinct breed developed in the USA.
+- Despite their name, they are not a miniature version of the Australian Shepherd, but a distinct breed developed independently.

 Frequently Asked Questions